The most integrated seabed-to-surface discovery program ever undertaken

 We are building a more complete picture of habitat connectivity, and how it relates to the distribution and function of deep-sea organisms and the overall structure of their communities.

-Dozens independent studies are divided into the following main work packages, with the help of research institutions around the world:
+We will support over 100 original studies that are divided into the following main work packages, with the help of research institutions around the world:

 - Sediment Analysis